-The CAO, Southgate's Human Resources Coordinator and/or Township Human Resources Consultant will inform the complainant and respondent of the results of the investigation and whether (but not necessarily what) corrective measures were taken, if any were necessary.
+The CAO, Southgate's Human Resources Coordinator and/or Council and/or Township Human Resources Consultant will inform the complainant and respondent of the results of the investigation and whether (but not necessarily what) corrective measures were taken, if any were necessary.
 This will be done using Schedule E - Letter of Summary of Investigation.